Why Invest in Defense ETFs? Everything to Know

 Top Aerospace and Defense ETFs by AUM

-Data as of October 1, 2024.
+FactSet data as of July 11, 2025.
 Past performance is no guarantee of future results.

 The Risks of Investing in Defense ETFs

-Investing in aerospace and defense ETFs can offer diversification and potential benefits, but like with any investment, it carries certain risks and considerations.
-Here are some of the risks associated with investing in defense ETFs:
+Investing in aerospace and defense ETFs offers diversification and potential benefits, but like any investment it carries certain risks and considerations.

 • Competition: The defense and aerospace industry is highly competitive, with numerous companies vying for government contracts and international markets.
-Competition can affect profit margins and market share.
+Competition affects profit margins and market share.

 • Technology risk: The defense sector involves rapid technological advancements.
 Companies must continually innovate to remain competitive.
-Technological changes can render existing products obsolete, and delays or problems in development can affect financial performance.
+Technological changes render existing products obsolete, and delays or problems in development affect financial performance.

-• Regulatory and compliance risks: Defense contractors are subject to strict regulations, and noncompliance can lead to legal issues and financial penalties.
-Changes in regulations can also affect the industry's operational and financial landscape.
+• Regulatory and compliance risks: Defense contractors are subject to strict regulations, and noncompliance leads to legal issues and financial penalties.
+Changes in regulations also affect the industry's operational and financial landscape.

 Defense and Aerospace ETFs: Bottom Line

-It's important to recognize that the performance of defense ETFs can be influenced by government defense spending, international relations and economic conditions.
-Investors interested in defense ETFs should conduct thorough research, understand the holdings and expenses associated with the ETF and consider how the fund aligns with their investment objectives and risk tolerance.
+It's important to recognize that the performance of defense ETFs is influenced by government defense spending, international relations and economic conditions.
+Investors interested in defense ETFs should conduct thorough research and consider how the fund aligns with their investment objectives and risk tolerance.

 Additionally, investors should consider the expenses associated with ETFs and carefully research the specific holdings and strategies of the funds they are considering.